floresboy/HMQ-Prom-Garfana/README.md

 Notice:

-place the promethius extention JARfile (https://github.com/hivemq/hivemq-prometheus-extension/releases/download/4.0.15/hivemq-prometheus-extension-4.0.15.zip) in the Promethius extention directory
+Make sure the promethius extention JARfile (https://github.com/hivemq/hivemq-prometheus-extension/releases/download/4.0.15/hivemq-prometheus-extension-4.0.15.zip) is in the Promethius extention directory.

 How to run: